 If any medical practice bills for Medicare Part B services exclusively through the RHC or FQHC payment methods, it does not qualify for payment adjustments under MIPS because it doesn’t cater to these facilities.

 If you are a part of an RHC or FQHC and bill for Medicare Part B services under the Physician Fee Schedule (PFS), then payment adjustment for rendered services would be subjected to the MIPS payment adjustments.
-It also accounts without the exception of exclusive cases or when the billing is below than the low volume threshold.
+It also accounts without the exception of exclusive cases or when the billing is below the low volume threshold.

 A medical practice under Critical Access Hospital (CAHs) can participate in MIPS 2020, but the following payment adjustment implications will be applied.
 Moreover, if a practice operates in a Method I CAH, the payment adjustment would apply to services they bill under the Physician Fee Schedule (PFS), but not to the facility payment.